- I have a gardening question. Can you answer it?

 - Where can I obtain an application for a Master Gardener class?

-Please contact your county’s Master Gardener Coordinator.
+Please contact your county’s Master Gardener Coordinator through the Extension Office.

 - What are the responsibilities of the Texas Master Gardener Program?